-When Jacob tried to return to his homeland a second time, he explained to his wives in Genesis 31 that he had worked diligently for Laban, despite Laban treating him badly.
-Jacob said, "You know that I've worked for your father with all my strength, yet your father has cheated me by changing my wages ten times.
-However, God has not allowed him to harm me" (vv.
-6-7).
-In spite of Laban's dishonesty, Jacob maintained the highest level of integrity and did his job to the best of his ability.
+When Jacob tried to return to his homeland a second time, he explained to his wives that he had worked diligently, despite Laban treating him badly: "You know that I've worked for your father with all my strength, yet your father has cheated me by changing my wages ten times.
+However, God has not allowed him to harm me" (31:6-7).
+In spite of Laban's dishonesty, Jacob kept his integrity and did his job to the best of his ability.

-Finally, when Laban confronted Jacob as he fled, Jacob declared: "I have been with you for twenty years now.
+And when Laban confronted Jacob, Jacob declared: "I have been with you for twenty years now.
 Your sheep and goats have not miscarried, nor have I eaten rams from your flocks.
 I did not bring you animals torn by wild beasts; I bore the loss myself.
-And you demanded payment from me for whatever was stolen by day or night."
-Jacob upheld the greatest standard of honesty even when it cost him dearly.
+And you demanded payment from me for whatever was stolen by day or night" (Genesis 31:38-39).
+Jacob upheld his honesty even when it cost him.

-In contrast, Laban was deceptive and dishonest, even when conducting business with his own son-in-law.
-Scripture tells us that before Jacob began working for him, Laban had very few sheep (Genesis 30:30).
-Laban's dishonest way of conducting business reaped very few rewards.
-However, Jacob, who worked with integrity, was blessed by God and prospered.
+In contrast, Laban was deceptive and dishonest, even doing business with his own son-in-law.
+Before Jacob began working for him, Laban had very few sheep (Genesis 30:30).
+Laban's dishonesty reaped few rewards.
+But Jacob, who worked with integrity, was blessed by God and prospered.

-Jacob knew that God intended for him to return to "the

-land of your fathers" and that God was with him (Genesis 31:3).
+Jacob knew that God intended for him to return to "the land of your fathers" and that God was with him (Genesis 31:3).
 He knew that it was God who had enabled him to prosper and succeed despite Laban's attempt to cheat him.
 As Jacob told Laban, "If the God of my father, the God of Abraham and the Fear of Isaac, had not been with me, you would surely have sent me away empty-handed" (Genesis 31:42).

 Jacob understood that man does not succeed because of schemes and swindles intended to make money at the expense of others.
-Rather, people are successful when they recognize God as the source of all blessings and work according to His ethics, even when it is difficult to do so.
+People are successful when they recognize God as the source of all blessings and work according to His ethics, even when it is difficult to do so.